offlineland/offlineland/README.md

 - make all the where-does-data-comes-from logic more explicit and configurable (CDN, origin's server, another url...)

 ### Game:
-- handle subareas
-- map-teleport redirects to / for some reason.
-Is the game doing that?
+- teleport redirects to / for some reason.
+Figure out a way to handle this properly
 - store numbers (figure out how they are saved, then do the same thing as possessions)

 ### Further features: